Glossary

 - Test and tagging maintains a safe work environment.

-- Tagging is a way to document the results to inform employees about how to use the items correctly and safely.
+- Tagging documents the results and tells employees how to use the items correctly and safely.

-- In addition, the process brings the company into compliance with present safety regulations, avoiding problems with the regulators.
+- It also brings the company into compliance with current safety regulations, heading off problems with regulators.

 Lowers the Risk of Fines

-In situations where companies fail to incorporate the testing and tagging to ensure their safety, they can face fines.
-This happens, when the electrical equipment malfunctions and causes a dangerous situation in some cases.
-Electrical safety laws are stipulated to protect everyone in the vicinity of electrical devices, appliances and other equipment as well as the equipment itself.
-Be smart and protect your profitability by avoiding setbacks such as these fines at your company.
+Companies that skip testing and tagging can face fines, sometimes triggered when faulty electrical equipment creates a dangerous situation.
+Electrical safety laws exist to protect everyone near electrical devices and appliances, and the equipment itself.
+Be smart and protect your profitability by avoiding setbacks like these.

 Increases Maintenance Efficiency